pvev/mattermost-mcp/README.md

 This MCP server provides tools for interacting with Mattermost, including:

+### Topic Monitoring with LLM

+The server includes an intelligent topic monitoring system that uses Claude AI to analyze messages and identify relevant content.
+The monitoring system:

+- Periodically checks channels for new messages
+- Uses Claude to semantically analyze message content
+- Identifies messages related to configured topics
+- Sends notifications with relevant messages
+- Supports batch processing of messages for efficiency

 ### Channel Tools
 - `mattermost_list_channels`: List public channels in the workspace
 - `mattermost_get_channel_history`: Get recent messages from a channel